npmatichs/use/readme.md

 let use = require('use');
 ```

-Now somewhere in your project if you will need to require some module from namespace path, instead of ``` require('../../../../somepath/thefile')``` use
+Now somewhere in your project if you will need to require some module from namespace path, instead of ``` require('../../../../somepath/thefile')``` use:

 ```
 let use = requre('use');